-- The Medicine form and medicine will then be placed in the locked first aid cupboard near the kitchen for the class teacher to administer the medicine at the appropriate time.
+- The appropriate dosage spoon should be included with all medicines sent to school; - The Medicine form and medicine will then be placed in the locked first aid cupboard near the kitchen for the class teacher to administer the medicine at the appropriate time.
 Any medicine that has to be kept in the fridge this will be noted on the form.
 Any medicine which has to be returned home will be noted on the form.
 Any medicine administered will be recorded by the staff member on the Medicine form, they should have a witness to the administering of the medicine, who should also sign the form - Medicines will only be accepted for administration in school on completion of the appropriate Medicine form by a parent.
 Once the period of administrating the medicine has been completed, the form should be filed in the medicine cupboard.
 The form should remain in the school.